 Before we get started on the course, let's learn a little about who is teaching it!

 This lesson will talk about the topics that you will learn to pass the Cloud Foundry Certified Developer exam.
 We will also go over the prerequisites you will need to know in order to be successful at completing this course.

 Why is it so slow to release code to production?
 Organizations face many challenges when it comes to releasing code to production.
 In this lesson, we will look at some of the common issues that organizations and development team face when releasing code to production.

 Waterfall is a widely used software development model.
 Is it really the best tool for the job?
 In this lesson, we will discuss some of the issues software developers face when using Waterfall to manage projects.

-Deploying code smoothly to production is an essential function for any development team.
+Deploying code to production is an essential function for any development team.
 However, it rarely goes smoothly.
-In this lesson, we will discuss some of the issues that are encounter when deploying code.
+In this lesson, we will discuss some of the issues that we may encounter when deploying code.

 Operations vs Development vs QA